-- turnover reflecting the share of revenue from green activities of investee companies
+- turnover reflecting the share of revenue from green activities of investee companies sound management structures, employee relations, remuneration of staff and tax compliance.

 - capital expenditure

 (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.